smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Alerts and Subtle Alerts/index.md

 // Set the softbuttons(s) to the alert alert.setSoftButtons(Collections.singletonList(okButton));

-// This listener is only needed once, and will work for all of soft buttons you send with your alert sdlManager.addOnRPCNotificationListener(FunctionID.ON_BUTTON_PRESS, new OnRPCNotificationListener() {
+// This listener is only needed once and will work for all of soft buttons you send with your alert sdlManager.addOnRPCNotificationListener(FunctionID.ON_BUTTON_PRESS, new OnRPCNotificationListener() {
       @Override
       public void onNotified(RPCNotification notification) {